JNLP : Java Glossary

 Icons

-Unfortunately Java Web Start, prior to version 1.6, does not support *.png files for the jnlp <icon image, just *.gif and *.jpg. *.pngs are supported in JDK 1.6.
+Unfortunately Java Web Start, prior to version 1.6, does not support *.png files for the jnlp <icon image, just *.gif and *.jpg. *.icos and *.pngs are supported in JDK (Java Development Kit) 1.6+.
 It is best to use a 64 × 64 icon.
 Unlike *.ico files, you may not specify multiple resolutions.
-If you used the *.png feature, it would cut off the many users still on Java 1.5.
-There is no support for *.ico files since they are Windows proprietary, and JWS apps are multi-platform.
+If you used the *.png feature, it would cut off the many users still on Java version 1.5.
 Note that this image is not in the jar.
-It has to be downloadable separately before the jar is.
+It has to be downloadable separately by Java Web Start before the jar is.

 Off/line